 l- Shading mistakes:

-You need to provide temporary shading to protect your tomatoes from the extreme heat of the direct sunlight and heavy rainfall depending on the planting zone.
+You need to provide temporary shading to protect your tomatoes from the extreme heat of direct sunlight and heavy rainfall, depending on the planting zone.

 m- Low-quality seed:

-Low-quality seed can be a major factor behind your gardening failure.
-When you buy seeds from the gardening store make sure they have the diseases resistant capacity of the particular planting zone.
+Low-quality seeds can be a major factor behind your gardening failure.
+When you buy seeds from the gardening store, make sure they have the diseases resistant capacity of the particular planting zone.

 Besides, you must also ensure diseases free good quality seeds for growing tomatoes.